Powis castle (Trallwg

 presumably this was done so that the new gatehouse joined to an

 internal building or courtyard.
-The layout is now lost under
+The layout of this is now lost under

 later building.
-At the east end of the south wall a few modified
+At the east end of the south inner ward wall a few modified

 loops can also be seen, one possibly marking the position of a

-To the west of the great gatehouse is the only surviving outer ward.
+To the west of the great gatehouse is the only surviving remant of the outer ward.

 shaped tower, similar to those at Castell Dinas Bran, Denbigh town

 walls and Dolforwyn.
-At the NW corner is a small round stair
+At the north-west corner is a small round stair

 not join me at other Lost Welsh Castles next Spring?